 Imagine your computer getting infected with malware or getting compromised, and you suspect evidence of a crime that you’d like to see prosecuted.
-CI Security comes to the scene and obtains an image of the computer using the proper procedure, or you follow the process described in my last blog post, “3 Methods to Preserve Digital Evidence for Computer Forensics.”
+Critical Insight comes to the scene and obtains an image of the computer using the proper procedure, or you follow the process described in my last blog post, “3 Methods to Preserve Digital Evidence for Computer Forensics.”

 Now that we have obtained a forensically-sound and legally-defensible image, we must conduct an analysis to determine the suspected series of events.
 While true forensic methodologies can be extremely time-consuming and complex, let’s discuss four of the most common techniques and methodologies used during an image analysis.

 For our example, we’ll assume a malware infection on a Windows system.

 - Use a write-blocker to prevent damaging the evidentiary value of the drive.

 - Mount up and/or process the image through forensics software.